iknowtavonga/acme/README.md

 ### version 1.0.0

 This project is a tutorial from the Traversy Media Youtube page.
 The reason i chose this project as my first tutorial to push on my GitHub was because it has the simplest way to create a NavBar and a basic structure of a website.
+Other sections learnt incudes:
+- Newsletter bar

 ---
 ### Tutorial Link